 Once your application has been submitted, it could take up to six weeks to notify you of whether your application is approved.
 We will notify you by email and inform you of next steps.

 Is there a waitlist if my application is made in a region or to a BMP that is already over-subscribed?

-Yes, a waitlist will be established if applications in a region or BMP category exceed the funding available.
+Yes, a waitlist will be established as applications already submitted have exceeded the funding available for year two of the program.
 If more funding is made available, growers on the waitlist will be notified and further instructions will be provided.